 Participants: Larry Coffin, retired Holland College instructor and CBE specialist; Marylou Griffin-Jenkins, Manager- Curriculum Services; Andrew MacLaine, Learning Manager, Child and Youth Care Worker program; and Chris Arsenault, Learning Manager, Computer Networking Technology.

-Competency based education (CBE) measures students’ progress by what they can do, as opposed to what they know.
-CBE was an integral component in the approach to education for the Island’s new community college, and 50-years later it is still an important element of the college’s curriculum development and delivery.
+Competency-based education (CBE) measures students’ progress by focusing on the demonstration of skills as opposed to abstract knowledge.
+CBE was an integral component in the approach to education for the Island’s new community college, and 50 years later it is still an important element of the college’s curriculum development and delivery.
 How different is our approach to CBE now?
 This discussion will delve into the origins of CBE and how it has changed over the years.

 ATLANTIC POLICE ACADEMY INTERACTIVE TOUR

 Atlantic Police Academy, Slemon Park

 The first squad of the Atlantic Police Academy started their training on February 15, 1971 in the Charlottetown Centre of Holland College.
 The 15 students, 12 males and three females, were enrolled in the new Police Science (Cadet) program.
 Now located in Slemon Park, the Atlantic Police Academy expanded its full-time program offerings and has delivered in-service training to thousands of law enforcement professionals over the last 48 years.
 Join us at the Atlantic Police Academy for an interactive tour.

 HOLLAND COLLEGE: VISION FOR THE FUTURE

 FRIDAY, MAY 15, 2019

 Speaker: Dr. Alexander (Sandy) MacDonald, President of Holland College